decharles1/testing123/README.md

 Testing github repo
 #test this file unajua#
-for future direction how to use your app
-Direction on how to contribute on open source(Os)
+for future direction how to use your app how to contribute on open source(Os)